particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen4"}}
-Wake on network is not supported on the P2, Photon 2, or Tracker M.
+Wake on network is not supported on the P2, Photon 2, M-SoM (for Wi-Fi).
 {{note op="end"}}

 ---